 Many people are afraid of a long life.
 Some even have the mistaken idea that the reason why they make poor lifestyle choices is because they don’t want to live very long.
 What they don’t realize is that these poor lifestyle choices are much more likely to cause premature medical disabilities rather than a premature death.

 Sadly, I often hear the following from patients.
 “If I had known I was going to live this long I would have taken better care of myself.”

 The key message of this article is that you don’t have to “grow old” in the traditional sense of the word.
-You can continue to do everything you now enjoy doing until age 90.
-For most people, your genes will allow you to enjoy great health at age 90 if you are committed to maintaining a healthy lifestyle.
+You can continue to do everything you now enjoy doing and enjoy great health at 90.
+For most people, your genes allow you to enjoy great health at 90 if you are committed to maintaining a healthy lifestyle.

 The Physician’s Study

 Surprisingly, many of these male physicians have lived healthy lives, doing everything they have always enjoyed, until their 90th birthday and beyond.
-Indeed, researchers found that if these physicians did all of the things described in this article, most of them would still be alive at age 90.
+Indeed, researchers found that if these physicians did all seven things described in this article, most of them had great health at 90.

-I should point out that if physicians even missed just one of the following things, then they probably would not make it to age 90.
-Even more striking is that most of these physicians, living to age 90, reported excellent health.
-Below are the 7 things you must do for great health at age 90.
+I should point out that if a male physician even missed just one of the following things, then they probably wouldn’t make it to 90.
+Below are the 7 things you must do for great health at 90.

-7 Things You Must Do For Great Health at Age 90
+7 Things You Must Do For Great Health at 90

 1. Don’t Smoke

 Every cigarette smoked takes 11 minutes off your life.
 This adds up to dying 10 years too early.
 It also causes rapid aging and premature medical disability.
 Indeed, for physicians to make it to age 90 with excellent health meant absolutely no smoking.